particl/particl-desktop/README.md

 yarn install
 ```

-> Note: most recent development happens on `dev` branch.
+> Note: The most recent development happens on the `dev` branch.
 Keep in mind that the development currently happens on a private fork of this repo.
 This repository is the user interface that works in combination with our [`particl-core`](https://github.com/particl/particl-core).

-In project's folder:
+In the project's folder:

 1. Run `ng serve` to start the dev server and keep it running
-1. In another terminal window, run `yarn run start:electron:dev -testnet --devtools` to start Particl Desktop on testnet (daemon will be updated and launched automatically)
+1. In another terminal window, run `yarn run start:electron:dev -testnet --devtools` to start Particl Desktop on testnet (the daemon will be updated and launched automatically)
    * `-testnet` – for running on testnet (omit for running the client on mainnet)
    * `-reindex` – reindexes the blockchain (in case you're stuck)
    * `--devtools` – automatically opens Developer Tools on client launch